Learn to Hunt

 The amount of REAP grant money available to a city depends on population.
 The population categories and respective grant amount ceilings are shown below:

-To view the cities/counties that have received REAP funding and learn about the type of projects in your area, click on a county below and then a dot to read the project description, sponsor, and funding received:
+To view the cities that have received REAP funding and learn about the type of projects in your area, click on a city below and then a dot to read the project description, sponsor, and funding received: